Manganate

 In inorganic nomenclature, a manganate is any negatively charged molecular entity with manganese as the central atom.
-However, the name is usually used to refer to the tetraoxidomanganate(2−) anion, MnO, also known as manganate(VI) because it contains manganese in the +6 oxidation state.
+However, the name is usually used to refer to the tetraoxidomanganate(2−) anion, MnO_{4}(2–), also known as manganate(VI) because it contains manganese in the +6 oxidation state.
 Manganates are the only known manganese(VI) compounds.

-Other manganates include hypomanganate or manganate(V), MnO_{4}^{3−}, permanganate or manganate(VII), MnO_{4}^{−}, and the dimanganate or dimanganate(III) Mn_{2}O_{6}^{6−}.
+Other manganates include hypomanganate or manganate(V), MnO_{4}(3–), permanganate or manganate(VII), MnO_{4}–, and the dimanganate or dimanganate(III) Mn2O_{6}(6–).

-A manganate(IV) anion MnO_{4}^{4−} has been prepared by radiolysis of dilute solutions of permanganate.
+A manganate(IV) anion MnO_{4}(4–) has been prepared by radiolysis of dilute solutions of permanganate.
 It is mononuclear in dilute solution, and shows a strong absorption in the ultraviolet and a weaker absorption at 650 nm.